lunar/payments-plugin-shopware/README.md

   * Allow payment methods to be available when change payment method by customer (not available for the moment in this plugin)
   * Establish availability rule for payment methods

-Under the Shopware Lunar payment method settings (`/admin#/lunar/payment/settings/index`), you can:
-  * Activate/deactivate the payment method from plugin
-  * Update the payment method name & description in the payment methods settings
-  * Update the title & description that shows up in the payment popup
-  * Add public & app keys
-  * Change the capture mode (Instant/Delayed by changing the order status)

 #### NOTE: the plugin logs are enabled by default and cannot be changed (for the moment)

  ## How to